 "Do you feel how only your elbow moves?"

 Suddenly, a light clicked on in Austria's brain.
 Indigo eyes widened as he turned his head to face Prussia, as if this action could impart the full weight of his revelation upon the other Germanic nation.
 "It's like playing a violin."

 "I suppose so."
-Prussia grinned at the dawning comprehension on Austria's face.
+Prussia grinned at the dawning realization on Austria's face.

-"One last thing you gotta do, Specs, before you can take your shot," Prussia whispered, leaning in and brushing his knee against the back of Austria's leg, "bend your knees."
+"One last thing you gotta do, Specs, before you can take your shot," Prussia said, leaning in and brushing his knee against the back of Austria's leg, "bend your knees."

 "I beat you!"